ziadasem/Design-patterns-in-dart/README.md

-# Design Patterns in Dart
+# Exploring Design Patterns in Dart
-a markdown file for selected design patterns in Dart and Flutter were selected from refactoring.
-Guru and tutorials point.
+Design patterns in Dart are explored in this article, providing insights into their importance, implementation, and utility.
+A selection of patterns from the three main categories (creational, structural, and behavioral), is focused on, with examples in Dart demonstrating their usage.
+References from authoritative sources such as Refactoring Guru and tutorials from TutorialsPoint are used.

 ## 1. Introduction
 In software engineering, a design pattern is a general repeatable solution to a commonly occurring problem in software design.
 A design pattern isn't a finished design that can be transformed directly into code.
 It is a description or template for how to solve a problem that can be used in many different situations.